Obscuretone/obscuretone.github.io/public/posts/en/bootstraps.md

 Some companies grow by entering markets before regulation has caught up with the product.
 Sometimes that creates genuine consumer value.
 Sometimes it exposes gaps in laws that were written for an older model.
 Sometimes it externalizes costs onto workers, competitors, cities, or users.

-The important lesson for operators is not that rules should be ignored.
-It is that regulation is part of the product environment.
+Operators should treat regulation as part of the product environment.
 Understanding legal, operational, and social constraints is a real strategic skill.
 Mature companies eventually need governance, compliance, trust, and accountability, even if early growth came from moving faster than incumbents.

 ## Capital Changes The Shape Of Risk